Chiquis revoluciona Instagram con estas últimas 5 fotos. ¡Míralas aquí!

-Chiquis (@chiquis) publicó en las últimas horas varias publicaciones en las redesque no deberías pasar por alto.
-Los 5 posteos de historias y fotografías, alcanzaron más de 631.933 de interacciones entre sus aficionados.
+Chiquis (@chiquis) publicó en las últimas horas una serie de publicaciones en las redesde las que nadie deja de hablar.
+Los 5 posteos de historias y fotografías, sumaron más de 645.566 de interacciones entre sus fans.

 It’s taken me all day to write this.
 I guess because a part of me is upset, hurt.. disappointed.
 Not necessarily with you, just with how certain things have played out over the past 8 and half years.
 It makes my heart sad and it makes me miss you even more.
 I mean I miss you every single day, but days like these really magnify the pain I suppress on a daily basis because I have to be strong for us.
 I wish with all my heart you were here so I can dance to “Blow the whistle”, take a shot of tequila and laugh with you like we did on your 40th birthday.
 What I would give to go back to that night.
 But, no matter how much pain I feel, I celebrate you.. because thank God 52 years ago today we were all blessed with your existence.
 It’s an honor to be your daughter.
 Happy Birthday momma dukes.
 I love you.. forever and ever. @jennirivera #PowerTeam